bc-compsci-club/team-tech-project-website/docs/welcome.md

 ---

-The next monthly meetup is **October 13, 2020**.
-Register for the next meetup [here!](https://bccompsci.club/events/5/team-tech-project-october)
+The next monthly meetup is in **Mid-November**.

-Check out the club's [events page](https://bccompsci.club/events) for the latest about upcoming events and activities.
+Check out the club's [events page](https://bccompsci.club/events) for the latest about upcoming meetups, as well as other great events and activities.